-If the problem started for you after installing windows 10 version 1903 and applying the above these solutions didn’t fix the problem then may the windows update bug causing the issue.
-As Microsoft recommends Roll back windows 10 to the previous version, Defer windows update and wait for Microsoft to fix the bug and the OS get stable.
+If the problem started for you after installing windows 10 version 1903 and applying the above solutions didn’t fix the problem then may the windows update bug causing the issue.
+As Microsoft recommends Roll back windows 10 to the previous version, Defer windows update, and wait for Microsoft to fix the bug and the OS gets stable.

 Did these solutions help to resolve Unmountable Boot Volume BSOD Error“?
 Let us know which option worked for you.

 - Windows 10 Won’t Shut Down (stuck) after install May 2020 update